Simplicial degree $d$ self-maps on $n$-spheres: Introduction

 \section{Introduction}

 The interplay between topology and combinatorics has been a rich area of mathematical study, providing insights that benefit both disciplines.
-Topology, which focuses on the properties of spaces that remain unchanged under continuous transformations, often aligns naturally with combinatorics, the study of discrete structures and their arrangements.
 This connection is particularly evident in the concept of triangulations of manifolds, which serve as a bridge between these two fields.
 Triangulations are useful in both theoretical and computational mathematics.
 It involves the decomposition of a manifold into simpler geometric shapes, known as simplices, which allows for a combinatorial approach to studying the shape and structure of topological spaces.
 The construction of new triangulations and the exploration of combinatorial aspects of topological spaces and their corresponding maps have captivated researchers for several decades.

 Let $X$ and $Y$ be two closed orientable $n$-manifolds.
+It is known that $H_n(X, \mathbb{Z}) \cong H_n(Y, \mathbb{Z}) \cong \mathbb{Z}$.
+Let $f:X\to Y$ be a continuous map.
+The induced homomorphism $f_{*}: H_n(X, \mathbb{Z}) \rightarrow H_n(Y, \mathbb{Z})$ can be expressed as $f_{*}([X]) = d \cdot [Y]$, where $[X]$ and $[Y]$ are the generators of the $n$th homology groups of $X$ and $Y$, respectively.
+The integer $d$ is called the degree of the map $f$.
 The degree of a map $f: X \rightarrow Y$ is one of the fundamental invariants for studying continuous maps between closed orientable manifolds.
 Degree of a map bridges various areas of topology, geometry, and mathematical physics.
 In mathematical physics, the degree can signify quantities like the winding number, topological charge, or the flux of a field through a manifold.
 The study of such degree maps has a long history in topology, originating from Gauss’s ideas in his proof of the fundamental theorem of algebra.
-This concept is a key tool in addressing highly nonlinear problems \cite{Siegberg}.
-Initially, for smooth maps, the degree was defined as the count of elements in the preimage of a regular point of $f$.
-Later, it was extended to continuous maps using homotopy approximation (see Milnor \cite{Milnor}).
 The theory of degree maps was developed in the works of Hopf \cite{Hopf1928, Hopf1930} and further advanced by Olum \cite{Olum1953} and Epstein \cite{Epstein1966}.
-Results specific to dimension $2$ can be found in \cite{Kneser, Skora}.
-Additionally, a relationship between Nielsen root theory and degree theory of maps was established in \cite{BrownSchirmer}, providing a new perspective for studying degree maps.
+Recently, in \cite{Ryabichev2024}, the author proved that for given closed, possibly nonorientable surfaces $M$ and $N$, if a map $f : M \to N$ has geometric degree $d > 0$, then $\chi(M) \leq d \cdot \chi(N)$.
+This categorizes the potential surfaces that can have a degree map defined between them.
+Some recent study on degree maps between manifolds can be found in \cite{Amann, Neofytidis, Neofytidis2}.